parameter-network/branding/guidelines/brand-guidelines.md

 ---

-## 3. Preferred Formats
+## 4. Preferred Formats

-- **SVG** — preferred for all digital use (web, apps, UI)
+- **SVG** — preferred for all digital usage (web, apps, UI)
 - **PNG** — use only when SVG is not supported
 - **PDF** — print and high-resolution export

-Never convert raster images back into vector formats.
+Do not convert raster images back into vector formats.

 ---